cam39porter/thesis/deliverables/project-proposal.md

 ![Saturn Data Stacking](./assets/saturn-images.png)

+* This capability will allow evaluations in either direction.
+It can be used to match optimal markets to specific UK goods or services; or it can be used to identify optimal UK goods or services for specific markets.

+* For the purposes of this thesis, however, we illustrate the ability to identify prime markets in the US for UK exports.

+  * This narrows the focus of the algorithm by eliminating the need to focus on the supply potential.

 ### Taxonomy

 > This section lays out the components of our methodology in a schematic form.
 These components can be evaluated quantitatively and assigned a value.
 The schematic taxonomy can be translated into an algorithm and represented with a mathematical expression for market opportunity.